Shriya-20/AI_Driven_Parcel_Delivery_Optimization/README.md

 ## Project Overview

-This project optimizes parcel delivery routes using Reinforcement Learning (RL) Algorithms.
+This project optimizes parcel delivery routes.
 The goal is to provide an efficient and realistic solution for managing parcel deliveries, incorporating real-world factors like road networks, traffic conditions, and package characteristics.
 The system includes an admin dashboard for route optimization and assignment, and a driver interface for managing deliveries.

 ## Project Layout